chescales/infantium-sdk-docs/source/walkthroughs/game_walkthrough.rst

 2. Start the timers and register the actions of the kid.

  When the kid starts interacting with the screen, we will call the `startPlaying()`_ method.
 This will trigger the timers inside the SDK.
-The SDK will automatically handle timestamps of when the kid taps the screen and the elements show, which will allow us to get a lot of statistics about the child's development, with no effort at all for the developer.
+The SDK will automatically handle the timestamps when the kid taps the screen and the elements show up, which will allow us to get a lot of statistics about the child's development, with no effort at all on the developer side.

  For each time the kid taps on the screen, this will be registered with the `tapOnObjects(String element_id)`_ method.
  In this method, it must be pointed out if the interaction represents a *success*, an *error* or *none* of both.
 Here